 The type of paper used for your brochure can have an impact on the cost.
 Of course, in an ideal world, every business would use the highest paper stock they can afford but you should consider your audience and the purpose of the brochure before making a decision.
 For an informal brochure, a thinner and cheaper paper stock is the better option – but if you are targeting a high-end corporate conference, you’ll want to invest a bit more money in a better paper stock.

 Presentation is everything and those who use perfect bound brochure printing will tell you how it has benefited them.
 Having something that will catch the attention of others will benefit you and your business – this goal can be met when working on a budget.
-When it comes to the finish of your brochure, saddle stitched brochures are a sleek way to present your corporate brochure or catalogue to your audience, as they are generally finished with a gloss or silk lamination.
-The Scodix finish is available for companies who want to make their publication stand out and generally has a minimal difference to the cost.
-Case bound can be quite expensive, but is the crème-de-la-crème when it comes to top quality.
+When it comes to the finish of your brochure, saddle-stitched brochures are a sleek way to present your corporate brochure or catalogue to your audience, as they are generally finished with a gloss or silk lamination.
+The Scodix finish is available for companies who want to make their publication stand out and generally has a minimal difference in the cost.
+Case bound can be quite expensive but is the crème-de-la-crème when it comes to top quality.
 If you have the budget to pull out all of the stops, then case bound is the option to go for.
 However, PUR is a high-end binding option that is more affordable than Case bound – this finish is ideal for pitch documents and coffee table brochures.

 2. Give out the right information